Anal fistula: Differential diagnosis

 Other conditions in which infected perianal "holes" or openings may include pilonidal cyst.

 Treatment

 There are several stages to treating an anal fistula:

-Definitive treatment of A fistula aims to stop it recurring.
+Definitive treatment of a fistula aims to stop it recurring.
 Treatment depends on where the fistula lies, and which parts of the internal and external anal sphincters it crosses.
+However, treatment is challenging as complete eradication of the anal sphincters may lead to continence impairment, but failure to excise the affected areas results in recurrence.
+Those already treated for recurring anal fistula are at higher risk to experience re-recurrence of the disease.